 You can be negligent by doing something you should not do, or by failing to do something you should do.

 Most often, the other driver violated a law, or one of those “rules of the road” you learned in driver’s education classes.
 If one of those mistakes causes an accident, then you have “negligence” under Maryland law.

-Contributory negligence is a legal defense the other driver can use against you, beleve it or not.
+Contributory negligence is a legal defense the other driver can use against you, believe it or not.

-Maryland is one of the few states that still follows this legal doctrine.
+Maryland is one of the few states that still follows the legal doctrine of contributory negligence.
 This doctrine examines what YOU did that may have contributed to the car accident.

 If you contributed to a car accident in Maryland through your own negligence, no matter how small, you lose the right to make any claim against the other driver.